kevando/ar-gg-landing-page/_pages/nat.md

 <br><br>

-## Unique aesthetic AR experiences & Creative Consulting
+## Unique aesthetic VR experiences & Creative Consulting

 Hi, I'm Natasha and I'm Digital and IRL Creative with diverse skills, experience in Product design/Front-end, and a degree in Advertisement Management.